Director of Facilities and Grounds

 - Oversee the contract process with architects and other professionals involved in campus construction and renovation projects following Penland’s design and construction protocols.

-- Oversee the Penland water supply and distribution system.
-Ensure the system is managed by a certified well operator (preferable class A).
+- Oversee the Penland water supply and distribution system and the Penland septic system.
+Ensure the systems are managed by certified operators (preferably class A).

 - Manage the hazardous waste program, including hazardous waste scheduling, pick-ups, proper labeling, storage, and disposal of hazardous waste generated on campus.
 Ensure consistent training on the safe handling of hazardous waste.

-- Manage the annual fireworks celebration to ensure safety and maintain our ATF permit.
+- Ensure the annual fireworks celebration is delivered safely and maintain our ATF permit.

 - Work with the executive director to evaluate and update building values for annual insurance premium renewals.